duckmanager/Bathymetric-map-Lake-Caputh/docs/main_docu.md

 ---
 ### filter_validation_points
-input:
+Input:
-- com_gdf, Geodataframe - containing the full set of bathymetric data points sample_rate, int - rate at which every point gets assigned to validation dataset create_validation_data, bool - if set FALSE, dataset splitting will be skipped and empty dataframes will be returned.
+- com_gdf, GeoDataFrame - containing the full set of bathymetric data points sample_rate, int - rate at which every point gets assigned to validation dataset create_validation_data, bool - if set FALSE, dataset splitting will be skipped and empty DataFrames will be returned.

-output:
+Output:
-- gdf_interpol_points, Geodataframe: Contains all remaining sonar points used for interpolation, excluding boundary points and regularly sampled validation points.
+- gdf_interpol_points, GeoDataFrame: Contains all remaining sonar points used for interpolation, excluding boundary points and regularly sampled validation points.
-- gdf_validation_points, Geodataframe: Contains a spatially uniform subset of sonar points used for validation, selected at the specified interval, also excluding boundary points.
+- gdf_validation_points, GeoDataFrame: Contains a spatially uniform subset of sonar points used for validation, selected at the specified interval, also excluding boundary points.

-functionality:
+Functionality:

 This function is designed to support validation of spatial interpolation methods by systematically splitting the dataset into two subsets: one for interpolation and one for validation.
-Boundary points, which are  used to constrain edge conditions in interpolation, are excluded from both subsets, because of lower point density and pointlessnes in validation.
+Boundary points, which are used to constrain edge conditions in interpolation, are excluded from both subsets, because of lower point density and pointlessness in validation.
 Among the remaining sonar points, every sample_rate-th point is selected as a validation point, ensuring an even spatial distribution.
 This method helps maintain the representativeness of the validation set across the surveyed area while minimizing bias.
 The remaining points form the interpolation dataset.
 This approach is particularly useful for testing interpolation accuracy or for cross-validation during model development.